Skip to content

 Overall Architecture

-TR2M takes as input an RGB image \(I \in \mathbb{R}^{H \times W \times 3}\) and a textual description \(L\) (automatically generated by LLaVA), and predicts two pixel-wise maps: a scale map \(A \in \mathbb{R}^{H \times W}\) and a shift map \(B \in \mathbb{R}^{H \times W}\).
-These maps convert the relative depth \(D_r\) output by a frozen relative depth model (Depth Anything-Small) into metric depth:
+TR2M aims to resolve the dilemma where "relative depth generalizes well but lacks scale, while metric depth has scale but generalizes poorly."
+The objective is to retain the generalization of relative depth while appending real-world scale.
+Instead of directly regressing depth, it predicts a pair of pixel-level rescale maps.
+Given an RGB image \(I \in \mathbb{R}^{H \times W \times 3}\) and a text description \(L\) (automatically generated by LLaVA), the network outputs a scale map \(A \in \mathbb{R}^{H \times W}\) and a shift map \(B \in \mathbb{R}^{H \times W}\).
+These are used to transform the relative depth \(D_r\) provided by a frozen Depth Anything-Small into metric depth pixel-by-pixel:

 \[\hat{D}_m = \frac{1}{A \odot D_r + B}\]